 China is B.C.'s largest market for commodity lumber outside of North America and a priority market for the B.C. forest sector.
 FII, in cooperation with partner agencies, the federal government and industry, will continue efforts to advance wood use in China and to position exports from B.C. in high-potential growth and higher-value segments.
-This includes encouraging increased wood use in hybrid construction applications; culture, tourism, wellness and elderly care sector construction; mid-rise and taller construction; and in China's manufacturing sector.
+This includes leveraging Chinese government construction initiatives around low-carbon, energy efficiency and green building; and positioning B.C. wood products for use in hybrid construction applications4; culture, tourism, wellness and elderly care sector construction; mid-rise and taller construction; and in China's manufacturing sector.